MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 - For RUN Python File :

+    Go to Location Folder File And Run This Command :

            python Mapsim_installer_windows7.py

 - If you see this message "**Installation completed successfully.
 You can now run the program by clicking on the batch file**" , at the (CMD) , now you can go to your Desktop folder and then can running this file: